-Having prepared my own dog food for well over a decade, I’d always notice others in the pet store, bag of dog food in hand, reading the fine print with skewed concentration and a look of utter confusion.
+Having prepared my own dog food for over two decades, I’d always notice others in the pet store, bag of dog food in hand, reading the fine print with skewed concentration and a look of utter confusion.
 Well, I recently found myself in their shoes since I’ve been involved with a new Weimaraner rescue, and I started running into problems finding the time to prepare food for multiple dogs.
 And so this prompted my entrée back into the commercial dog food aisles.

 It’s completely overwhelming!
 But it doesn’t need to be!

 It turns out that most of the stuff written on the bag should be ignored.
 Let’s cut through the hype and go for the 80/20 rule here; you do not need to be a dog food expert to feed your dog a good quality, balanced and nutritious food.

 - What to Look for in A Bag of Dog Food

 - Feeding Directions